+5.2.
 In-year admissions

+- 5.2.1.
 Applications for in-year admissions are considered in the same way as those made at the beginning of the academic year.
 We will also consider whether it is appropriate to place a student in the class late based on the learning that has been missed.
-If the student is transferring from another sixth form and was doing an equivalent course this will be taken into account in deciding whether a place can be offered.

-In-year admissions forms can be obtained from: www.sandwell.gov.uk/schooladmissions
+If the student is transferring from another sixth form and was doing an equivalent course this will be taken into account in deciding whether a place can be offered. - 5.2.2.
+In-year admissions forms can be obtained from https://woacademy.co.uk/sixth-form - 5.2.3.
 If the academy refuses entry, the local authority may request a direction from the Education Funding Agency (on behalf of the Secretary of State).
 The decision of the Secretary of State will be binding upon the academy.
-Unsuccessful applications